Air Commodore Adrian Williams

 OBE ADC MA BA FCILT RAF

-Air Officer Wales supports the Air Force Board Executive Committee, through the Assistant Chief of the Air Staff, in order to enhance the public image and positive awareness of the RAF across Wales in line with the Defence Mission, the RAF Command Plan and the RAF Engagement Strategy by establishing and maintaining close liaison and working relationship with:
+Air Officer Wales supports the Air Force Board Executive Committee, through the Assistant Chief of the Air Staff, in order to enhance the public image and positive awareness of the RAF across Wales.

 Air Commodore Adrian Williams was born in St Asaph, Denbighshire.
 He was brought up in the town of Denbigh and attended Ysgol Uwchradd Glan Clwyd, St Asaph and was also a member of Number 1286 Squadron Air Training Corps, Denbigh.
 Subsequently, he attended the University College of North Wales, Bangor.

 He joined the Royal Air Force in December 1980 as a Logistics Officer and has held a range of appointments over many years of service, both within the United Kingdom and overseas.
 This includes a very enjoyable tour between 1988-90 as Officer Commanding Supply and Movements at RAF Brawdy in Pembrokeshire.
 Other postings have included tours at RAF fast jet bases in Germany during the Cold War, within the Ministry of Defence in London, the North Atlantic Treaty Organisation Air Power Centre in Kalkar, Germany, and a posting with the UK Defence Equipment and Support Organisation, developing logistics and Information Technology procedures and equipment to support our Armed Forces on operations.